Guns N’ Roses were in turmoil in 1995.

 And then, the unthinkable happened…

-Chinese Democracy Is Released
+Chinese Democracy release date

 On a rainy November 23rd, 2008, Guns N’ Roses finally dropped Chinese Democracy.